 - A base amount for your foreign country of residence

 Filing taxes while living and working abroad can be overwhelming and stressful.
 As an expat, your tax situation is very different and requires specialized expertise.
-Visit our Virtual Expat Tax Preparation page to learn more and get started with your U.S. tax return today!
+Get started with Virtual Expat Tax Preparation today!